laravel/docs/filesystem.md

 <a name="the-local-driver"></a>
 ### The Local Driver

-When using the `local` driver, all file operations are relative to the `root` directory defined in your configuration file.
+When using the `local` driver, all file operations are relative to the `root` directory defined in your `filesystems.php` configuration file.
 By default, this value is set to the `storage/app` directory.
 Therefore, the following method would store a file in `storage/app/file.txt`:

     Storage::disk('local')->put('file.txt', 'Contents');

 The `public` [visibility](#file-visibility) translates to `0755` for directories and `0644` for files.
-You can override the mappings in the configuration file:
+You can override the mappings in the `filesystems.php` configuration file:

     'someLocalDisk' => [
         'driver'   => 'local',